tendermint/abci/README.md

 - the `dummy --persistent` application, which augments the dummy with persistence and validator set changes

 When you are developing an implementation of the ABCI server in your favourite language, we provide the `abci-cli test` command that allows you to run our tests against your own ABCI server.
-Please make sure that your server supports both gRPC and the TSP socket protocol.
+Please make sure that your server supports at least the TSP protocol, and optionally gRPC.